byteball/obyte-assets-ledger/server/README.md

 and type the passphrase and press ENTER, if prompted.

 ## Asset metadata registration
 All assets need to be issued in their smallest unit amounts.
 In order to have decimals, you will need to use `10 to a power of decimals` amount of tokens (for example, 10**8 for Bitcoin equivalent).
-You can register the asset ticker, decimals and description on [Obyte Token Registry](https://tokens.ooo/) (there is [testnet Token Registry](https://testnet.tokens.ooo/) too), so the asset could be proberly shown in Obyte GUI wallet app and Obyte DAG explorers.
+You can register the asset ticker, decimals and description on [Obyte Token Registry](https://tokens.ooo/) (there is [testnet Token Registry](https://testnet.tokens.ooo/) too), so the asset could be properly shown in Obyte GUI wallet app and Obyte DAG explorers.
 Read more about [Token Registry on Obyte blog](https://blog.obyte.org/whats-next-for-obyte-decentralized-token-registry-b87d455deeea).

 ## Asset statistics
 Statistic about each token can be queried from [Stats endpoint](https://natalie-seltzer.gitbook.io/obytetokens/totals).
 Here are their meanings: